UQatKIT/LS-MCMC/docs/usage/BIP.md

 With this we can use MCMC to sample from $\mu^y$ given the forward operator.

-For simplicity, we implemented the PDE solve using [scikit-fem](https://github.com/kinnala/scikit-fem), of course you can use also use any other PDE library.
+For simplicity, we implemented the PDE solve using [scikit-fem](https://github.com/kinnala/scikit-fem), of course you can also use any other PDE library.

 The forward operator could then look like this: